tomjaguarpaw/blog.poisson.chat/posts/2022-09-21-quantified-constraint-trick.md

 ---

-= Appendix: Couldn't we do this?
+= Appendix: Couldn't we do this instead?

 If you've followed all of that, there's one other way you might try defining `gfmap` without `QuantifiedConstraints`, by just listing the three constraints